microsoft/CopilotStudioSamples/CustomAnalytics/readme.md

-# Custom analytics solution for Power Virtual Agents
+# Custom analytics solution for Power Virtual Agents Analytics

 This solution allows customers to create a Power BI dashboard for their Power Virtual Agents chatbots, and includes pre-created screens to show all-up performance, customer satisfaction, topics and transcripts.
 There are two versions of the solution, the base report found here (most users should start with this), and a [high scale version](DataFlowVersion/readme.md), using Power BI Dataflows, for large bots.